 The two whirlwind cut-off saws located at Yard #2 in Poplar Bluff allow Schaller Hardwood Lumber Company to offer its customers the option of cut-to-length stock.
 The whirlwind saws are able to cut up to 3" in thickness and up to 12" in width.
-For pricing of cut-to-length stock contact your sales professional or Bruce.
+For pricing of cut-to-length stock contact your sales professional.

 Schaller Hardwood Lumber Company does not have a moulder on premises, however Schaller Hardwood does offer mouldings run by third party manufacturer.
 The use of third party manufacturers allows us to offer our customers the option of using a wide variety of stock mouldings provided by the manufacturers and the selection of the manufacturer best suited to provide the quality moulding desired.
 In addition, Schaller Hardwood Lumber Company inventories a 2-3/4" crown moulding in most of the popular species of lumber.

 Forest Fact: 14.5 million acres of forest land in Missouri or 32% of the total 44.1 million Missouri acres